 A good understanding of mathematics not only enhances learning in maths, science and technology subjects, it is also a fundamental skill relevant to many aspects of everyone's working and social life.
 At Rawdon St. Peter’s, mathematics is seen as a high profile subject and is taught on a daily basis throughout school.
 In line with the new National Curriculum 2014, teaching staff focus on developing pupils’ fluency and mastery in maths.
 Teaching staff also believe that it is important to make maths learning as practical as possible, using resources such as, Numicon and Diennes to consolidate learning.

 In EYFS and Key Stage 1 classes, pupils are taught maths by their class teacher.
-In Key Stage 2, pupils are taught in similar maths ability groups.
+In Key Stage 2, are taught in similar maths ability groups.
 Furthermore, Rawdon St. Peter’s continues to fund an additional maths teacher in Year 5 and 6 classes in order to reduce the teaching group size and increase the amount of dedicated teacher time for pupils.
 This has resulted in a year-on-year rise in pupil attainment since its commencement.

 To further promote opportunities for maths, teaching staff at Rawdon St. Peter’s combine opportunities for learning in maths in cross-curricular ways, for example, through incorporating maths and logical problem-solving in specialist weeks, such as science week and through Active Learning Games including Tagiv8, where maths challenges are solved alongside the physical game of Tag rugby.